You are currently viewing New VAT Requirements For All Importers of Services in Kenya

 The list is endless.
 The question: what services do you pay for abroad?

 Yes!
 This is because of the way imported services are paid for.
-The following are some of the payments methods that Kenyans use to make the payments:
+The following are some payments methods that Kenyans used to make the payment:

-2. Debit cards e.g., Visa, Equity debit card, KCB debit card, Family Bank debit card, etc.
+b.
+Debit cards, e.g., Visa, Equity debit card, KCB debit card, Family Bank debit card, etc.

 Besides, as long as you access the service from an Internet Service Provider (ISP) address in Kenya, KRA will have access to that data.
 This data is available from the Communications Authority of Kenya (CAK).